Perspective | Elite athletes know better than anyone how to win. They can also show us how to lose.

 Politics is not a game, but it is a competition.
 And sports is not an airlock.
 It has never been, no matter how much the audience complains when politics invades the playing field.
 Contentious affairs intrude, for the simple reason that ballplayers aren’t inanimate Xs and Os.
-LeBron James’s very bones and skin are necessarily a matter of political power struggle, as a black man who wishes to better his condition.
+LeBron James’s very bones and skin are necessarily a matter of political power struggle, as a Black man who wishes to better his condition.
 Same with Megan Rapinoe if she wants equal pay, and to marry her chosen one.
 Sideline neutrality was not an option for them, any more than it was for Arthur Ashe, who had to leave segregated Richmond as a teenager to play tennis in the 1950s, or Martina Navratilova, who had to travel with FBI protection after she defected from iron-curtain Czechoslovakia in 1975.
 “People are politics,” she has pointed out.

 Athlete activists have a long rich tradition of political engagement, and the best of them show us how to do it with equal parts conviction and restraint.
 “You make sure that your facts are right and that you haven’t fallen short personally,” Ashe once said.
 “Armed with that, you take your stand.”